-In contrast to the 2018/19 provision, we can see there had been a reduction in the number and value of grants awarded to organisations committed to supporting NEET Provision, however we can see a sharp a rise in the numbers of young people supported - nearly 133.4% more.
-This is due to one provider able to deliver short intensive anti-bullying interventions to most pupils, from two primary schools.
+In a little more detail and in contrast to the 2022/23 provision, we can see there had been an increase in both the number and value of grants awarded to organisations committed to supporting 'NEET Provision', falling more in line with previous years' provision.
+However, we can see a fall in the numbers of young people supported.
+This is due to one provider that was able to deliver short intensive anti-bullying interventions (to most pupils from two primary schools) in 2022/23 not seeking funding in 2023/24.
 Naturally, this skews the VFM figure for that priority, but with that single provision factored out, this figure is more in line with previous years' support.